-The CL Resin is based on an extraction system that is selective for soft cations such as palladium, platinum, mercury, gold and silver and is mainly used for the separation of chloride and iodide, especially in the context of Cl-36 and I-129 analysis.
+The CL Resin is based on an extraction system that is selective for platinum group elements (PGE), gold and silver and is mainly used for the separation of chloride and iodide, especially in the context of Cl-36 and I-129 analysis.

-The selectivity for halides is introduced by loading the resin with Ag^+ allowing good selectivity for anions, especially halides, forming sparely soluble or insoluble Ag complexes.
-Since the resin retains Ag^+ over a wide range of pH values it also allows loading chloride and iodide from various conditions (slightly alkaline to strongly acidic), ideally under reducing conditions to assure their presence as halides.
+The selectivity for halides is introduced by loading the resin with Ag+ allowing good selectivity for anions, especially halides, forming sparely soluble or insoluble Ag complexes.
+Since the resin retains Ag+ over a wide range of pH values it also allows loading chloride and iodide from various conditions (slightly alkaline to strongly acidic), ideally under reducing conditions to assure their presence as halides.

-After loading and rinsing of the resin (removal of matrix elements and interferents), chloride can be easily eluted from the resin using dilute SCN- solutions whereas iodide remains fixed. lodide can then be eluted from the resin using a moderately concentrated S^{2-} solution.
+After loading and rinsing of the resin (removal of matrix elements and interferents), chloride can be easily eluted from the resin using dilute SCN- solutions whereas iodide remains fixed.
+Iodide can then be eluted from the resin using a moderately concentrated S2- solution.